Disseminating your Research

 What format will you use to present your work?
 Which form/format does your research lend itself to?
 How is your argument, or your findings, best presented?
 Can you create something which communicates with clarity, which is also memorable or engaging?

-And bringing these two concerns together: In which form/format does your intended audience usually digest research?
+And bringing these two factors together: in which form/format does your intended audience usually digest research?
 (Short articles; reports; blog posts; journal articles; presentations; posters; films?)
 Where will your audience go looking for it?
 How long will they have to digest it?